Political positions of Joe Biden: Israel and the Arab–Israeli conflict

 In 2008, Biden criticized the George W. Bush administration and John McCain, arguing: "By any empirical standard, Israel is less secure today than it was when George Bush became president.
 He has made one foul-up after another that John has supported."
-Biden called for a proactive role in the Israel-Palestinian peace process, which he argued would be advanced if the U.S. took steps to "regain the respect of the world."
+Biden called for a proactive US role in the Israel-Palestinian peace process, which he argued would be advanced if the U.S. took steps to "regain the respect of the world."
 He called for increased engagement with Syria over the Golan Heights dispute, the disarmament of Hezbollah, and Syrian influence in Lebanon.
 In 2008, discussing the possibility of Israeli military strike on Iranian nuclear facilities, Biden said it was "not a question for us to tell the Israelis what they can and cannot do" but that he had "faith in the democracy of Israel" and supported additional diplomatic efforts to avert military conflict.
 In April 2009, Biden again said that Israel would not launch a unilateral strike against Iran's nuclear facilities, stating: "I think [Israel] would be ill-advised to do that.
 And so my level of concern is no different than it was a year ago."

 Throughout his career, Biden has had a strong relationship with the American Israel Public Affairs Committee (AIPAC), speaking at the group's events and fundraisers; Biden and AIPAC have mutually praised each other.
 Nevertheless, Biden has not always agreed with the group's stances, saying in 2008 that "AIPAC does not speak for the entire American Jewish community.
 There's other organizations as strong and as consequential" and adding "I've never disagreed with AIPAC on the objective.
 Whenever I've had disagreement with AIPAC it has always been a tactical disagreement, not a substantive disagreement."
 Biden strongly opposed granting executive clemency to Jonathan Pollard, who was convicted of spying for Israel, saying "If it were up to me, he would stay in jail for life."

-Biden praised the United Arab Emirates's offer to recognize Israel in a August 2020 normalization agreement, calling the agreement "a welcome, brave, and badly-needed act of statesmanship."
+Biden praised the United Arab Emirates's offer to recognize Israel in an August 2020 normalization agreement, calling the agreement "a welcome, brave, and badly-needed act of statesmanship."
+In an effort to reduce the rise of Anti Semitism in the United States, the Biden administration launched the first ever national strategy to combat Anti Semitism on May 25, 2023.